zng-ui/zng/TODO/_current.md

         - Is only for mouse with primary button now.
         - Add touch, review what is a pressed touch.
             - Say we press in a button then move and this causes a pan effect.
-            - Need to show pressed only if a tap will happen on touch-up.
+            - Need to show pressed only if a tap will happen on touch-up?
+                - Canceled by multiple causes.
+                - May need a "promise" var for the future tap, `ResonseVar<bool>`.
     - Add `is_mouse_pressed` and `is_touch_pressed`.

 ```log